The Bankrate promise

 Alternatively, you can also sign up for the Business Advantage Customized card with the goal of pairing it with another card that offers more rewards on regular spending.
 With two business cards that earn cash back in your wallet, you can spend strategically and earn more rewards on everything you buy.

-Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card was updated on October 3, 2022.
+*The information about the Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card was last updated on August 22, 2023.